raspberrypilearning/image-id-coral/en/step_5.md

 --- task ---

-Add the following lines to find out the dimensions used for the model you have re-trained, and then set the size of your test image to the same dimensions, using `PIL`.
+Add the following lines to find out the dimensions used for the model you have retrained, and then set the size of your test image to the same dimensions, using `PIL`.

 --- code ---
 ---